lowepowerlab/protocols/onboarding.md

 ### Graphpad Prism
 * Graphpad Prism: Full time staff should ask Tiffany how to get a license.
 (Unfortunately, we don't currently have funding to purchase licenses for undergraduate researcher's computers).
 We are currently using this software for graphing & basic statistics, but my hope is that we will develop competencies for open-source graphing and statistics (e.g. Python/Pandas/Seaborn or R)

+### Visual Studio Code (VS Code)
+* Probably useful for a lot of new territory that the lab is going into.
+But definitely good for updating the lab Github pages.
+[See here](https://github.com/lowepowerlab/protocols/blob/master/git_and_github.md#set-up-a-text-editor-on-your-computer)

 # Living in Davis

 ## Places to find short-term rentals (< 1 yr>)